jestjs/jest/website/versioned_docs/version-29.0/JestObjectAPI.md

 Returns the `jest` object for chaining.

+### `jest.deepUnmock(moduleName)`

+Indicates that the module system should never return a mocked version of the specified module and its dependencies.

+Returns the `jest` object for chaining.

 ### `jest.doMock(moduleName, factory, options)`

 When using `babel-jest`, calls to `mock` will automatically be hoisted to the top of the code block.
 Use this method if you want to explicitly avoid this behavior.